lightapi/light-portal-install/README.md

 curl -fsSL https://raw.githubusercontent.com/lightapi/light-portal-install/master/install.sh | bash
 ```

-Once the installation is complete, open your web browser and navigate to `https://local.localhost` to access the dashboard.
+Once the installation is complete, open your web browser and navigate to
+`https://local.localhost` to access the dashboard.
+This local deployment uses a
+self-signed TLS certificate, so your browser may display a privacy or security
+warning the first time you open the site.
+This warning is expected for the
+local installation.
+Choose the browser's advanced option and continue to
+`local.localhost` (the exact wording varies by browser).
+Only bypass this
+warning for this local address.

 To sign in, click the user icon in the bottom-left corner of the page.
+The
-The default username and password are:
+default username and password are:

 ```
 steve.hu@lightapi.net/123456